The Lloyd and Lilian Vasey Fellowship program is named after Pacific Forum founder, the late Lloyd R. “Joe” Vasey and his wife Lilian.

 - Must be eligible for an extended stay in the US

-To apply for the Vasey Fellowship, please complete the Resident and/or Non-resident Vasey Fellowship online application form and include all materials listed below.
+To apply for the Vasey Fellowship, please complete the Non-resident Vasey Fellowship online application form and include all materials listed below.
 All materials must be written in English.
 Any statement in your application that is found to be false will be grounds for disqualification.

 - A cover letter detailing interests and why the Vasey Fellowship will contribute to the applicant’s professional development.